adaapp/ada-farm-marking-guidelines/README.md

 Make a note of all the specific requirements (features) they hit.

-## 2. Read their own reflection on their work
+## 2. Read their own documentation of their work

 Reading their timesheet will give you an indication of which of the criteria they went for.
 This will help you identify where to give marks.
 Run a `$ git log` on their repo to view their commit history.
 Is it legible and easy-to-follow?
 N.B.
 There are five marks available for their time sheet and git commits.